 The net effect of these two facts on the parent company's upcoming decision to dump the game was: nothing.
 These things didn't help the game or the creators at all in any way, the game still got cut loose, people got fired, careers got torpedoed, etc.

 The designers working on the project included Mark Rein-Hagen and Kenneth Hite, by no-means small fish as far as name-recognition goes.
-The designers who lead the charge to destroy the game--on the other hand--were folks who are visibly glowing on social media if they sell 500 copies of a game.
+The designers who lead the charge to destroy the game--on the other hand--were folks who are visibly glowing on social media if they sell 500 pdf copies of a game.
 I point this out just to establish that the power equation here isn't as simple as you might think: Mark Rein-Hagen and Kenneth Hite only have followers who buy things, whereas the haters have followers who do things.

 Are you sitting there thinking you're an anonymous disengaged nobody so what you do doesn't matter?
 Well, you're wrong--this story has names in it but is largely a story about what a bunch of anonymous people did.
-If name-recognition and a platform mattered, Mark Rein-Hagen and Kenneth Hite could've ended this in seconds--hell, Paradox--the video game company that owned White Wolf--could've ended it.
+If name-recognition and a platform mattered, Mark Rein-Hagen and Kenneth Hite could've ended this in seconds--hell, Paradox--the video game company that owned the property--could've ended it.
 But that's not how it works.

 Going and buying a game and signing a petition full of positive platitudes are both things fans are comfortable doing.
 Vampire fans did them and it didn't help at all.
 Haters are comfortable with doing way more: they name names, they go to the forums where narratives are being written and interrupt the story being told with their own story, they bring things up over and over and over, even when no-one asked, and most of all: they work together "When I do this, you do that" etc..
 And normal people, even normal gamers if there is such a thing--people who just want to play a game--don't do any of that.
 They see drama and, at best, ignore it, or, worse, buy into the idea that all drama is equal and equally bad.